“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

-You will add to this LO as you read the rest of the chapter.
+You will add to LO #2 as you read the rest of the chapter.

 5. Explain what motivated Europeans to trade with Asia and, more specifically, what motivated the Portuguese to sail around the tip of Africa.

-6. Identify how improvements in printing and paper changed European history.
+6. Identify where printing and paper technology originated and how that technology changed European history.